-- Create a highly available NFS service in an active-passive setup as resource group nfs and allow access to the NFSv4 share through the firewall on all nodes that host the nfs resource group. - Stop and disable the local nfs-lock service.
+▶ 2.
+Create a highly available NFS service in an active-passive setup as resource group nfs and allow access to the NFSv4 share through the firewall on all nodes that host the nfs resource group.

+- 2.1.
+Stop and disable the local nfs-lock service on all nodes.
 This will be controlled by pacemaker.